Superintendent (Christianity): Methodist usage

-In the British Methodist Church and its offshoots, a Superintendent is a minister who serves in a supervisory position over a Methodist Circuit (a small group of churches to which ministers are appointed).
+In the British Methodist Church and its offshoots, a Superintendent is a minister who serves in a supervisory position over a Methodist Circuit (a grouping of local churches to which ministers are appointed).

 The term Superintendent evolved in Britain before the death of Methodist founder John Wesley and was a description of the responsibilities of some of his Assistants (a role which later evolved into what is now known as ordained presbyteral ministry).

 Pentecostal usage

 In some Pentecostal denominations, the title is used, such as Assemblies of God since 1914, regionally and nationally.